Our Services

 Helpful Resources

-Depression is rarely truly immune to medicine; when two adequate antidepressant trials fail, it is called treatment-resistant depression, and most people still improve with adjusted strategies.
+Depression is rarely truly "immune" to treatment.
+When two adequate antidepressant trials fail, it's known as treatment-resistant depression (TRD)—and the good news is that most people still improve with the right adjustments.

 If you've been taking antidepressants and still feel stuck, you might be wondering: can you have depression that is immune to medicine?